Infusion & Immunotherapy Center

 untitled design (19)

-What to Expect at the Infusion & Immunotherapy Center
+What to Expect at the Infusion Center

 Infusion therapy is an effective way to administer medications to patients who cannot be treated efficiently with oral medications.
-Located on the main floor of Valley Medical Center (3B) the Infusion and Immunotherapy Center offers a wide variety of treatments for cancer, dehydration, rheumatoid arthritis, multiple sclerosis, migraine headaches and other conditions requiring infusion therapy.
-Depending on what type of infusion you receive, your stay at the Infusion and Immunotherapy Center may be as little as 30 minutes or as long as 10 hours.
+Located on the main floor of Valley Medical Center (3B) our accredited Infusion and Immunotherapy Center offers a wide variety of treatments for cancer, dehydration, rheumatoid arthritis, multiple sclerosis, migraine headaches and other conditions requiring infusion therapy.
+Depending on what type of infusion you receive, your stay at the Infusion and Immunotherapy Center may be as little as 30 minutes or as long as 12 hours.
 Our dedicated pharmacists and registered nurses (RNs) oversee the delivery of treatment: our goal is to make your time with us as comfortable as possible, while providing you with safe, quality and compassionate care.

 • Having your labs drawn at least a day before your scheduled appointment may shorten your treatment time.